zbytealchemy/zephcast/docs/index.md

-# Welcome to MsgFlow
+# Welcome to ZephyrFlow

-MsgFlow is a powerful and flexible messaging library that provides a unified interface for working with multiple message brokers.
+ZephyrFlow is a powerful and flexible messaging library that provides a unified interface for working with multiple message brokers.
 It currently supports Kafka, RabbitMQ, and Redis, offering both synchronous and asynchronous clients.

 ## Key Features